-I don't know if you've seen them in real life, but I only remember them from films from the 80s and 90s.
-This is such a large box with a screen that, if I'm not mistaken, is designed to run only one game.
-But on FreeBSD we can play a lot of these games, just like we had a lot of arcade machines.
-There is a cross-platform MAME emulator, which is designed to recreate the electronic equipment of arcade machines in the form of software, due to which we can play these games on FreeBSD.
+I don't know if you've seen them in real life, but I only remember them from movies from the 80s and 90s.
+It's a big box with a screen that is designed, if I'm not mistaken, to run only one game.
+But on FreeBSD we will be able to play a lot of these games, like we would have a lot of arcade machines.
+There is a cross-platform MAME emulator that is designed to recreate the arcade electronics as software and so we can play these games on FreeBSD.

-First, let's install the MAME emulator itself, run the commands:
+First of all, let's install the MAME emulator by running the following commands:

 pkg install mame

 To set up MAME, we need to create a mame.ini file.
 I have FreeBSD 11 amd64 so MAME will be sixty-four bits and all commands will run as mame64, but if you have a 32 bit system then just mame.